kgibm/dockerdebug/fedorawasdebug/Liberty_Perf_Lab.md

 ## HTTP NCSA Access Log

 The Liberty HTTP access log is optionally enabled with the [httpEndpoint accessLogging element](https://openliberty.io/docs/latest/access-logging.html).
 When enabled, a separate `access.log` file is produced with an NCSA standardized (i.e. httpd-style) line for each HTTP request, including [items such as the URI and response time](https://openliberty.io/docs/latest/access-logging.html#_http_access_log_format), useful for post-mortem corelation and performance analysis.
-For example,

 ### HTTP NCSA Access Log Lab